SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 We identified and worked on metadata standards and analysis tooling toward this vision, adopting RO-Crates [@citesAsAuthority:Bechhofer2013-wj; @usesMethodIn:Soiland-Reyes2022-yh] as the standard to support it.

 ## RO-Crate types, linking, and hierarchies
-RO-Crates are a generic approach to packaing research objects and their metadata, whether those objects be primary data files like metagenomic sequencing reads, downstream data files like a metagenome's taxonomic profile, or a workflow codebase like an analysis pipeline.
+RO-Crates are a generic approach to packaging research objects and their metadata, whether those objects be primary data files like metagenomic sequencing reads, downstream data files like a metagenome's taxonomic profile, or a workflow codebase like an analysis pipeline.
 Interlinking crates of these various types is done by referencing each by its URI and type: a metagenomic analysis crate could have a root [`schema.org/Dataset`](https://schema.org/Dataset) that [`isBasedOn`](https://schema.org/isBasedOn) a metagenomic sample crate at `doi.org/10.1000/example/sample`.
 [Workflow Run RO Crates](https://w3id.org/ro/wfrun/workflow/0.5) [@citesAsAuthority:usesMethodIn:citesAsPotentialSolution:Leo2024-wa] uses a [`schema.org/CreateAction`](https://schema.org/CreateAction) to semantically link a workflow (which is itself a Dataset) to its output `Dataset`.
 Formalised workflow datasets (e.g. the released codebase of a pipeline) can be made available through [WorkflowHub](https://workflowhub.eu/), a public repository for workflows.